-- As soon as it is noticed that a child is missing, the member of staff informs the designated person who initiates a search within the setting. - If the child is found on-site, the designated person checks on the welfare of the child and investigates the circumstances of the incident. - If the child is not found on site, one member of staff searches the immediate vicinity, if there is no sign of the child, the police are called immediately. - The parents are then called and informed. - The designated person contacts their designated officer, to inform them of the situation and seek assistance.
+- As soon as it is noticed that a child is missing, the member of staff informs the designated safeguarding lead who initiates a search within the setting. - If the child is found on-site, the designated safeguarding lead checks on the welfare of the child and investigates the circumstances of the incident. - If the child is not found on site, one member of staff searches the immediate vicinity, if there is no sign of the child, the police are called immediately.
+The parents are then called and informed. - The designated safeguarding lead contacts their designated officer, to inform them of the situation.